varunshawarma/digital-twin-mvp/DESIGN.md

 That still meant solving two problems that pull in opposite directions.
 Factual questions benefit from a stable, pre-computed knowledge base.
 Scheduling questions require live data that changes daily.
 The core engineering challenge was building a single retrieval pipeline that handles both without each data source degrading the other.
 The second constraint that shaped every decision was hallucination.
 A digital twin that invents facts about you is worse than one that admits it doesn't know - especially in a professional context.
 This ruled out approaches that prioritized fluency over grounding.
 Data sources were chosen to match the scope: a structured export of my LinkedIn profile for professional background, and Google Calendar via OAuth for live scheduling.
 The LinkedIn data is static - scraped and formatted locally into embeddable documents.
 Calendar data is live.
+The interface is intentionally minimal - a Slack-style chat UI designed to mimic workplace communication platforms.
+The goal was to make interacting with the twin feel familiar rather than technical.

 ---